-Most people don’t realize the 48 hours before flying have a huge impact on how they feel on board!
+Most people don’t realize the 48 hours before flying significantly impact how they feel on board!

-In the two days before flying, make sure to eat well – opt for healthy foods such as fish, nuts, and fruit.
+In the two days before flying, eat well – opt for healthy foods such as fish, nuts, and fruit.

-Avoid drinking alcohol, drinks with a high amount of sugar or caffeine.
+Avoid drinking alcohol or drinks with a high amount of sugar or caffeine.
 Stay hydrated by drinking plenty of water.
-Electrolyte drinks and coconut water are great too.
+Electrolyte drinks and coconut water are great, too.

-Sometimes no matter what it can be difficult to get proper sleep on a plane.
+Sometimes, no matter what, it can be challenging to get proper sleep on a plane.
 Be well rested before your flight – try to get plenty of sleep before your journey so that you will cope more easily.

 Pack Small Amounts Of Skincare And Makeup Products

 There are some beauty essentials that you should pack in your carry-on luggage.
-It can be tricky as the space in your bag is limited and you are only allowed small amounts of products so you have to be clever to achieve maximum result with a minimum amount.
+It can be tricky as the space in your bag is limited, and you are only allowed small amounts of products, so you have to be clever to achieve maximum results with a minimum quantity of product.